How to Create a File in Linux

 ls

-The cat command is short for concatenate.
-It can be used to output the contents of several files, one file, or even part of a file.
-If the file doesn’t exist, the Linux cat command will create it.
+The cat command is used to output the contents of a file, several files, or even part of a file on the terminal screen.
+If the file doesn’t exist, the command creates it.

 ls